Indiana State Fair stage collapse: Collapse

-After hearing an announcement that the show was going to continue, Captain Weaver confronted Director Hoye and reiterated that the show should be called off.
+After hearing an announcement that the show was going to continue, Weaver confronted Hoye and reiterated that the show should be called off.
 The two agreed, and began walking to the stage to make a second announcement.
-However, at 8:46 p.m., a wind gust hit the stage structure.
-Just when it hit, the stage collapsed—before they were able to announce the evacuation.
+However, at 8:46 p.m., a wind gust hit the stage structure, causing the stage to collapse before they were able to announce the evacuation.

 Tammy Vandam, 42; Glenn Goodrich, 49; Alina BigJohny, 23; and Christina Santiago, 29, all died at the scene.
-Stagehand Nathan Byrd, age 51; Jennifer Haskell, 22; and Meagan Toothman, 24, later died in the hospital from their injuries.
+Stagehand Nathan Byrd, 51; Jennifer Haskell, 22; and Meagan Toothman, 24, later died in the hospital from their injuries.

 Investigation

 The Indiana State Fair Commission hired the engineering firm Thornton Tomasetti to lead the technical investigation into why the stage collapsed.
-The same firm investigated the collapse of the World Trade Center on 9/11 and also investigated the Interstate 35W bridge collapse in Minneapolis.
+The same firm had investigated the collapse of the World Trade Center on 9/11 and also the Interstate 35W bridge collapse in Minneapolis.

-In addition, the public safety and crisis management firm Witt Associates was hired to investigate the State Fair's preparedness and response to the incident.
+In addition, the public safety and crisis management firm Witt Associates was hired to investigate the fair's preparedness and response to the incident.
 James Lee Witt, the company's CEO, was the director of the Federal Emergency Management Agency (FEMA) for the Clinton Administration.